 Employees should take advantage of any Edelman Financial Engines services offered through their workplaces at no cost to workers.
 Beyond that, modest- and high-income investors looking for a fee-only advisor to offer financial guidance can consider Edelman.
 Investors seeking low-cost investment guidance, or those who are not in close proximity to one of the office locations, may look into the online advice tool.
 Retirees may consider the firm’s specialized services that help retirees create regular income streams.

-That said, investors looking for a lot of exposure to products beyond mutual funds and ETFs may want to look elsewhere, since the firm focuses primarily on these products, along with stocks and bonds, rather than alternative investments.
+That said, investors looking for a lot of exposure to products beyond mutual funds and ETFs may want to look elsewhere, since the firm focuses primarily on these products.
 Similarly, investors who prefer a non-discretionary relationship with a financial advisor may not find what they’re looking for.
-Be sure to research multiple firms to ensure you find the right advisor for you.

 The “Find a Financial Advisor” links contained in this article will direct you to webpages devoted to MagnifyMoney Advisor (“MMA”).
 After completing a brief questionnaire, you will be matched with certain financial advisers who participate in MMA’s referral program, which may or may not include the investment advisers discussed.